 Closing Thoughts: Plastic vs. Silicone Dilators

 Silicone dilators, albeit simple, help thousands of women overcome issues that cause penetration of the vagina to be painful or uncomfortable.
-At Intimate Rose our silicone dilators are made from medical grade silicone, and uniquely engineered to be forgiving, soft, comfortable and effective.
+At Intimate Rose our silicone dilators are made from medical grade silicone, and uniquely engineered to be forgiving, soft, comfortable, effective and cleared to treat the symptoms of Vaginismus such as painful intercourse, known as dyspareunia.

 Reach out today or shop our selection to find the perfect fit.
 Our caring and compassionate team is standing by and always eager to assist.